crippe/kodigt/README.md

 ***
 ### Mindset

-_"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."_ / John F. Woods, 1991-09-25
+* _"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."_
+-- John F. Woods, 1991-09-25

-_"Any fool can write code that a computer can understand.
-Good programmers write code that humans understand."_ / Martin Fowler.
+* _"Any fool can write code that a computer can understand.
+Good programmers write code that humans understand."_
+-- Martin Fowler.
 Refactoring: Improving the design of existing code.

+* _"The act of leaving a mess in the code should be as socially unacceptable as littering."_
+-- Robert C. “Uncle Bob” Martin

+* _"Leave the code in a better state than you found it."_
+(Originalet skrevs av Robert Stephenson Smyth Baden-Powell, pappa till scoutrörelsen, och löd "Try and leave this world a little better than you found it.")

 [Secrets of Maintainable Codebases](http://www.daedtech.com/secrets-maintainable-codebases/)
 [Static Code Analysis and Quality Metrics](http://ardalis.com/static-code-analysis-and-quality-metrics)